Avantgarde95/DailyBread-old/README.md

 # DailyBread-old

+### Warning
+**Since something changed in UBF DailyBread service, this program does not work currently.**
+(I'm not sure whether I'll fix the program, since I don't use this program currently and nobody around me uses this program...)

 ### About
 (Unofficial) UBF DailyBread viewer for PC I wrote in 2016.
 This program provides the following functions: